Sam Scarber: San Diego Chargers

 On June 20, 1975, the San Diego Chargers signed him to serve as a backup running back.
 He was waived on August 29, 1977.

 Oakland Raiders

 In 1978, he was signed by the Oakland Raiders.
 He was released on August 16.

 Acting career

 Television appearances

 On Cheers, Scarber played the role of Lewis, one of Cliff's co-workers at the post office.

 On "Santa Barbara" Scarber played Zachary Terry, the robber who attacked Eden Capwell and took Alice Jackson, Caroline Wilson and Lionel Lockridge as hostages.
 On Hill Street Blues, he played Dr. Otis Redman, an ER doctor who was a former professional American Football player.

 Film appearances

 After supporting roles in Shocker, Against All Odds, and The Karate Kid, Sam played arm wrestler Harry Boscoe in the 1987 Sylvester Stallone film Over The Top.

-He has since appeared in small roles in many television shows and movies.
+Death

+Scarber died on March 8, 2026, at the age of 76.